 The System issued taxable Build America Bonds (BABs) in August 2010 and August 2009.
 Under the BABs program, the U.S. Treasury pays 35% of the interest as a subsidy to the issuer.
 The System records the interest subsidy received or receivable from the U.S. Treasury as nonoperating revenue when the System has met all of the eligibility criteria to receive the subsidy.
-The System recorded approximately \$8,228 and \$8,249 of nonoperating revenue in 2016 and 2015, respectively, for the BABs interest subsidy.
-During both 2016 and 2015, the BABs subsidy was reduced by 6.8% as part of the federal sequestration spending reductions.
+The System recorded \$8,226 and \$8,228 of nonoperating revenue in 2017 and 2016, respectively, for the BABs interest subsidy.
+During 2017 and 2016, the BABs subsidy was 6.9% and 6.8%, respectively.